-This Financial Condition Report has been prepared in accordance with the Insurance (Public Disclosure) Rules 2015 as promulgated by the Bermuda Monetary Authority.
-It outlines the financial condition of Soteria Reinsurance Ltd. ("Soteria" or "Soteria Re" or "the Company"), including information about its corporate governance, risk profile, solvency valuation and capital management for the reporting period January 1, 2023 to December 31, 2023.
+This Financial Condition Report ("FCR") has been prepared in accordance with the Insurance (Public Disclosure) Rules 2015 as promulgated by the Bermuda Monetary Authority.
+It outlines the financial condition of Soteria Reinsurance Ltd. ("Soteria" or "Soteria Re" or "the Company"), including information about its corporate governance, risk profile, solvency valuation and capital management for the reporting period January 1, 2024 to December 31, 2024.

-Soteria Re was incorporated as a Bermuda exempt company on July 10, 2023 and is registered as a Class C long-term insurer with the Bermuda Monetary Authority ("BMA") in Bermuda.
+Soteria Re was incorporated as a Bermuda exempt company on August 23, 2022 and is registered as a Class C long-term insurer with the Bermuda Monetary Authority ("BMA") in Bermuda.

-To date, Soteria has executed on one reinsurance transaction with Fidelity Life Insurance Company ("FILI") to reinsure a legacy Fixed Annuity block of business underwritten by FILI.
+To date, Soteria has executed on two reinsurance transactions with Fidelity Life Insurance Company ("FILI").
+The first transaction was executed on August 15th, 2023 to reinsure a legacy Fixed Payout Annuity block of business underwritten by FILI, while the second transaction was executed on October 21st, 2024, involving the reinsurance of new sales of Single Premium Deferred Annuities ("SPDA") sold by FILI.